2023 - Perth, Dundee & A Highland Safari

 It's off to Victorian Pitlochry today, in the beautiful surroundings of Highland Perthshire.
 Make a stop at 'Queens View' at the head of Loch Tummel, the classic and much photographed viewpoint where Queen Victoria picnicked in 1866.
 Later on, head to Aberfeldy for a 4x4 Land Rover highland safari with a kilted ranger who will take you to the breath-taking hilltops and an amazing natural wilderness through a land sculpted by the elements and steeped in history and nature.
 You may be lucky enough to see the Famous Grouse, the elusive Mountain Hare or the soaring Golden Eagle.
 At the Red Deer Centre you will have the opportunity to get up close to these magnificent animals and learn about their fascinating life cycles, likes, dislikes and personalities. .

 DAY 6 - Your final day in Scotland and what better way to spend it than with a visit to Edinburgh, the truly delightful capital with its atmospheric cobbled streets of the old town to the attractive Georgian avenues of the new town.
 There is plenty to see and do - from iconic Edinburgh Castle at the top of the Royal Mile to the impressive National Museum of Scotland (entrances not included).
 Your driver may be able to offer you an optional guided tour of this bustling city.
-Head south across the border later today for your final overnight stop at 3* Holiday Inn Gosforth Park (June) or 3* Mercure Newcastle George Washington Hotel (August).
-DBB
+Head south across the border later today for your final overnight stop at 3* Holiday Inn Gosforth Park (June) or 3* Mercure Newcastle George Washington Hotel (August) with breakfast and dinner.

 The Salutation Hotel, Perth